andreaduggento/AMC_manager/README.md

 ### Field Descriptions

-- `_id`: A unique identifier for the document.
+- `_id`: Unique identifier for the document.
+- `group_id`: Identifies the topic and group of the question.
+- `q_id`: Unique identifier for the question within its group.
-- `short_title`: A concise title for the problem.
+- `short_title`: A concise title for quick reference.
-- `long_title`: A more detailed title.
+- `long_title`: A more detailed description of the problem.
-- `main_topic`: The primary topic of the problem.
+- `main_topic`: The primary topic or concept the problem addresses.
-- `topic_tags` and `skill_tags`: Arrays of tags for categorization.
+- `topic_tags`: Keywords related to the problem's topics for easier searching and categorization.
+- `skill_tags`: Keywords related to the skills or concepts tested by the problem (e.g., "knowledge", "reasoning")
-- `target`: Intended audience or difficulty level.
+- `target`: Intended audience or difficulty level of the problem (i.e., "medicine", "bacherlor").
-- `question`: Contains LaTeX-formatted question text, with `pre_latex` for introductory text, and `image` for optional images.
+- `question`: Contains the LaTeX-formatted question text, FP variables for dynamic content, and an optional image.
+  - `pre_latex`: FP (Floating Point) calculations for dynamic question variables.
+  - `italian_latex`/`english_latex`: Question text in Italian and English, respectively.
-- `solution`: LaTeX-formatted solution to the problem.
+  - `image`: Optional URL or attachment ID for an image related to the problem.
+- `solution`: Solution text in Italian and English, providing concise explanations or formulas.
-- `format`: Indicates if the problem is suitable for "multiple_choice", "open" format, or both.
+- `format`: Indicates the question format (e.g., "multiple_choice", "open").
-- `AMC_correctchoice`: Contains the correct choice in both Italian and English.
+- `AMC_correctchoice`: The correct choice for multiple-choice questions, in both languages.
-- `AMC_wrongchoices`: Lists the wrong choices in both languages.
+- `AMC_wrongchoices`: A list of plausible but incorrect choices for multiple-choice questions, in both languages.

 ## Getting Started